Docker Monitoring: Challenges arising from the containers nature

 On traditional environments, troubleshooting and determining the root cause of a problem is already a challenging activity; with the introduction of containers and microservices, it could be even more complicated.

 Given an event, one key aspect is making a successful tracking and low-cost correlation between different metrics and logs from a great number of elements.

 Even networking analysis in this kind of platform can be difficult since Docker technology introduces a new level of networking.
 When Docker is installed, a network is created by default in order to control what containers can communicate with others.

-Many tools are reacting to this challenge making efforts on automatic discovery of relation between containers and introducing artificial intelligence algorithms that learn usage patterns and correlation between different events.
+Many tools are reacting to this challenge making efforts on automatic discovery of the relation between containers and introducing artificial intelligence algorithms that learn usage patterns and the correlation between different events.